Grade0/LR_Assignments/README.md

 Define a *TimeServer* server, which:

-* sends the date and time to a multicast group *dategroups* at regular intervals.
+* sends the date and time to a multicast group *dategroups* at regular intervals
-* waits between one sending and the next a time interval simulated by the sleep () method.
+* waits between one sending and the next a time interval simulated by the sleep () method

 The IP address of *dategroup* is introduced by the command-line.

 Then define a *TimeClient* client that joins *dategroup* and receives, ten consecutive times, date and time, displays them, then terminates.
 <br>

 ## Assignment 11 - Congress management

 Design a Client/Server application for managing registrations at a congress.
 The organization of the congress provides the speakers of the various sessions with an interface through which to subscribe to a session, and the possibility of viewing the programs of the various days of the congress, with the interventions of the various sessions.
 The server maintains the programs of the 3 days of the congress, each of which is stored in a data structure, in which each line corresponds to a session (in total 12 for each day).
 For each session, the names of the registered speakers (maximum 5) are stored.

 The client can request operations to:

-* register a speaker at a session;
+* register a speaker at a session
-* get the program of the congress;
+* get the program of the congress

 The client forwards requests to the server via the **RMI** mechanism.
-Provide, for each possible operation, the management of any abnormal conditions (for example the request for registration to a non-existent day and/or session or for which all the intervention spaces have already been covered)
+Provide, for each possible operation, the management of any abnormal conditions (for example the request for registration to a non-existent day and/or session or for which all the intervention spaces have already been covered).

 The client is implemented as a cyclic process that continues making synchronous requests until all user needs are exhausted.
 Establish an appropriate termination condition for the request process.